132nd-vWing/GRG-bot/README.md

 All GRGs are returned both as PNG (for your DCS kneeboard) and as PDF (for printing or use on a second monitor/device).

+DCS uses an aspect ratio of 3:4 for kneeboards.
+For best results, use the same ratio for your inputs and/or outputs.

 The options are:

 * `h_pages=1|2|...`: How many horizontal GRG pages you want to split your map into.
 If you provide a value greater than 1, all pages will be enumerated in the title bar.
 Default: 1